-I am an independent journalist and photographer focusing on stories about environmental change, biocultural diversity and food throughout the Mediterranean and West Asia.
+I am an independent journalist and photographer focusing on stories about environmental change, biocultural diversity and food throughout the Mediterranean.

 I’m especially interested in political ecology and food culture, and have a long-term multimedia project, Decolonizing Drylands, documenting the social and ecological legacy of colonial misconceptions about the world’s drylands.